-The simulated rat is a wheel-chair robot ('ICEAsim') equipped with various sensors.
-Among these, the experiments reported here use the camera and the whisker sensors.
-The rat uses the camera, having a panoramic 360 degrees view, to detect the lever, the chain and the food dispenser, in particular their presence/absence (via their color) and their (egocentric) direction.
-The whiskers, activated with one if bent beyond a certain threshold and zero otherwise, allow the rat to detect contacts with obstacles.
+The simulated rat is a wheel-chair robot equipped Among these, the experiwith various sensors. ments reported here use two cameras (furnishing a panoramic 300 degrees view) and the whisker sensors.
+The rat uses the cameras to detect the lever, the chain and the food dispenser, in particular their presence/absence (via their color) and their (egocentric) direction.
+The rat uses the whiskers, activated with one if bent beyond a certain threshold and zero otherwise, to detect contacts with obstacles.
 The rat is also endowed with internal sensors related to satiety for either food A or B (these sensors assume the value of one when the rat is satiated, and zero otherwise).
-The rat's actuators are two motors independently controlling the speed of the two wheels.
+The rat's actuators are two motors that can independently control the speed of the two wheels.